benfoxall/rca-fashion/_students/KiraGoodey.md

 {: .social-links}

 **What does the future of fashion look like?**
 We are on the brink of a paradigm shift in terms of the way fashion is designed, manufactured and sold – one that will usurp the ready-to-wear mass produced culture currently in place.
 This movement will be much more grassroots and empowering to smaller manufacturers.
-I believe the collision of technology and a resurgence of craft – a desire for personalised items and the human touch – will lead to a new manufacturing systems based around networked cottage industries.
+I believe the collision of technology and a resurgence of craft – a desire for personalised items and the human touch – will lead to new manufacturing systems based around networked cottage industries.

 **Best moment of the MA?**
 The highlight of my MA has without question been the opportunities given for travel and the incredible creatives and industry people that I have been exposed to.
 The door that the RCA has opened for me already has been astonishing and I am excited for the future that the RCA has prepared me for.